Igri04/My-Projects-/ev-charging-optimization/README.md

 View the poster (PDF link above) for the full summary.
 See the slides for a deeper dive into methods and results.
-Forecasting data and visualizations are included in the supporting files.